outscale/osc-sdk-python/CONTRIBUTING.md

 Each PR should, as much as possible, address just one issue and be self-contained.
 Smaller the set of changes in the pull request is, the quicker it can be reviewed and merged - if you have ten small, unrelated changes, then go ahead and submit ten PRs.

+## RELEASE TODO
+- update VERSION in authentication.py
+- Push a tag and a branch of current release
+- update number in version in setup.py